Symmetries and topological operators, on average: Acknowledgments

 \section{Acknowledgments}

 We thank G. Delfino, L. Di Pietro, Z. Ji, S. Rychkov, E. Trevisani for useful discussions.
 We also thank O. Aharony, T. Hartman and Z. Komargodski for comments on the manuscript.
+MS thanks the organizers of the Bootstrap 2022 conference held in Porto, where the idea of this project took form, and the Institut des Hautes \'Etudes Scientifiques (IHES), where part of this work has been done, for the hospitality.
 Work partially supported by INFN Iniziativa Specifica ST\&FI.
-MS thanks the organizers of the Bootstrap 2022 conference held in Porto, where the idea of this project took form, for the hospitality.
 A.A. and G.R. are supported in part by the ERC-COG grant NP-QFT No. 864583 ``Non-perturbative dynamics of quantum fields: from new deconfined phases of matter to quantum black holes''.